 10 entrepreneurship types

 Once you start thinking about entrepreneurship, the entrepreneur type makes its appearance too.
 You can’t separate the person from the business.
 They are intertwined.
 In fact, the Skills, Abilities, Knowledge, and Competencies of the person behind the business are the most important asset of a company.
-Yet, there are ten types of entrepreneurs and they have different meanings and impact That’s why it matters to take a closer look at them.
+Yet, there are ten types of entrepreneurs and they have different meanings and impacts.
+That’s why it matters to take a closer look at them.

-Below are the most common ones:
+Below are the most common types:

 - The entrepreneur

 - The successful entrepreneur

 - The serial entrepreneur